Sabbbir/Sabbbir/README.md

 # Hey, myself Sabbir Ahmed <img src="https://media.giphy.com/media/hvRJCLFzcasrR4ia7z/giphy.gif" width="30px">

-- 👀 Tech enthusiast with a love for Linux, automation and operating systems
+- 👀 I'm a tech enthusiast and love Linux, automation and operating systems.
-- 🧠 Always looking forward to improve my skills and knowledge
+- 🧠 I'm constantly striving to expand my abilities and knowledge.
-- 💡 I enjoy immersing myself in the world of anime and series, and find inspiration for my projects through my favorite shows.
+- 💡 I like getting lost in anime and series and using them as a source of creative inspiration for my endeavors.
-- 🫰🏼 Passionate about entrepreneurship and strive to make a positive impact in Bangladesh, through my work and projects
+- 🫰🏼 I'm passionate about entrepreneurship and would like to put my work and ideas to develop Bangladesh.
 # Reach me

 <p align="center">